GDPR Age of Consent Isn't Child's Play

 The purpose of consent is to draw a line in the sand showing from which age onward children can provide their consent for processing their personal data.

-Generally, we tend to think of children's data used for social media purposes, such as Instagram, which is aimed at those 13 years of age or more.
+Generally, we tend to think of children's data used for social media purposes, such as Instagram, which is aimed at those 13 years of age or older.
 There is even an online form to enable the reporting of account users who are younger than that.

 How does the GDPR age of consent differ in the EU?